This Day In Writing History

 By 1951, Kerouac was living in Manhattan with his second wife, Joan Haverty.
 He completed the first draft of his second novel, which would go through many changes and become his greatest work.
 Early titles included The Beat Generation and Gone On The Road.

 To write this novel, Kerouac used a new technique, one that he would continue to employ.
-He typed the manuscript on a roll of paper instead of separate sheets.
+He typed the manuscript on one long roll of paper instead of separate sheets.
 He did this because he found that pausing to load new sheets into his typewriter interfered with the flow of his writing.

 It took a long time for Kerouac to get his second novel published because of its experimental writing style and its sympathetic portrayal of minorities suffering from the effects of racism.
 Editors were also uncomfortable with the novel's graphic sexual content (which included both straight and gay sex scenes) and depictions of drug use.